Derry: 18th and 19th centuries

 The city was rebuilt in the 18th century with many of its fine Georgian style houses still surviving.
 The city's first bridge across the River Foyle was built in 1790.
 During the 18th and 19th centuries, the port became an important embarkation point for Irish emigrants setting out for North America.

 Also during the 19th century, it became a destination for migrants fleeing areas more severely affected by the Great Famine.
 One of the most notable shipping lines was the McCorkell Line operated by Wm.
 McCorkell & Co.
 Ltd. from 1778.
 The McCorkell's most famous ship was the Minnehaha, which was known as the "Green Yacht from Derry".

 Early 20th century

 World War I

-During World War I, the city contributed over 5,000 men to the British Army from Catholic and Protestant families.
+During World War I, the city contributed over 5,000 men to the British Army from both Catholic and Protestant families.

 Partition

 During the Irish War of Independence, the area was rocked by sectarian violence, partly prompted by the guerilla war raging between the Irish Republican Army and British forces, but also influenced by economic and social pressures.
 By mid-1920 there was severe sectarian rioting in the city.
 Many people died and in addition, many Catholics and Protestants were expelled from their homes during this communal unrest.
 After a week's violence, a truce was negotiated by local politicians on both unionist and republican sides.
+(See: The Troubles in Ulster (1920–1922)).

 In 1921, following the Anglo-Irish Treaty and the Partition of Ireland, it unexpectedly became a 'border city', separated from much of its traditional economic hinterland in County Donegal.